Edited by: Keri Stooksbury

 7. The Art Institute of Chicago

 Widely known as one of the world’s greatest art museums, The Art Institute of Chicago has almost 1 million square feet of exhibits right in downtown Chicago.
-With masterpieces from Monet, Picasso, Van Gogh, and more, you might get distracted from the fact that small kids may not appreciate them as much as you do.
+With masterpieces from Monet, Picasso, Van Gogh, and more, you might get distracted by the fact that small kids may not appreciate them as much as you do.

 Well, fortunately, there are attractions for them, too.
 With a Family Room and the Ryan Learning Center, there are plenty of activities and exhibits for the little ones to get their hands on.
 And to get them excited for their trip, you can create your own JourneyMaker at home to help map out their visit.